trieutrue/tricks.css/README.md

 ### Architecture & Technologies

 This project will be implemented with the following technologies:
-* D3
+* Fetch API
+* CSS Transitions, Transforms and Animations
+* SOME QUOTE API (maybe futurama)
-* SOME DATASET API
+* SOME SIMPLE DATASET API for Cards (maybe rick & morty)

 ### Implementation Timeline

 **Day 1:** Initial setup of the application's skeleton, including node modules, webpack configurations and D3 installation.
 Parse documentations as well as going through any tutorials.
 Goals for the day:
 * Set up the project skeleton
-* Learn the dataset's API to generate data for D3
-* Learn enough D3 to render some data

-**Day 2:** Get more in-depth with D3's library.
-Goals for the day:
-* Create an AWESOME UI/UX
-* Be able to render visual data (aka graphs)
-* Add a single interaction to change the visualization of data.

-**Day 3:** Parse documentations as well as going through any tutorials.
-Goals for the day:
 * Learn CSS transitions
 * Learn CSS transforms
 * Learn CSS animations
+* Create Nav Bar

+**Day 2:** Get more in-depth with CSS Text animations.
+Goals for the day:
+* Create changing text animations for quotes
+* Create text animation introduction box

+**Day 3:** Get more in-depth with CSS transitions.
+Goals for the day:
+* Input fields text transitions
+* Create interactive cards with some simple dataset API

 **Day 4:** Style and polish the frontend completely to be professional.
 Goals for the day:
 * Add finishing touches with transitions/animations

 ### Bonus Features
-- [ ] Add CSS animation saying who I am and what this project is.
 - [ ] Weather widget that will change the background theme depending on weather/location
+- [ ] Nav bar trasitions to different colors